 Grilled Jerk Shrimp Orzo Salad Recipe

-- 1 large ear sweet corn in husk
+- 1 medium ear sweet corn

 - 1 teaspoon olive oil

 - 1 tablespoon olive oil

 - 1. Cook orzo according to package directions.
 Drain and rinse with cold water; drain well.
 Meanwhile, toss shrimp with jerk seasoning; thread onto metal or soaked wooden skewers.
 Brush corn with oil.

 - 2. In a covered grill with medium heat, cook corn until tender and lightly browned, 10-12 minutes; cook asparagus until crisp-tender, 5-7 minutes, turning corn and asparagus occasionally.
 Grill shrimp until it turns pink, 1-2 minutes per side.

 - 3. Cut corn from cob; cut asparagus into 1-in. pieces.
 Remove shrimp from skewers.
 In a large bowl, combine orzo, grilled vegetables, shrimp and red pepper.
 Whisk together dressing ingredients; toss with salad.
 Yield: 2 servings.